 Something as simple as a mis-numbered pin on a component in a schematic can cause a complete lack of functionality.

 In most cases you’ll need a separate sub-circuit for each block of your system block diagram.
-These various sub-circuits will then be connected together to form the full schematic circuit diagram.
+These various sub-circuits will be connected together to form the full schematic circuit diagram.

 Special electronics design software is used to create the schematic diagram and to help ensure it is free of mistakes.